dotlang/language/README.md

 ## Method call resolution
 How runtime should handle a method call like: `f(x,y,z)`?
-- If a parameter is named `this`, it can match with subtypes of that type.
-Other than that, type of the argument must match with dynamic type of the parameter being sent.
+- Suppose that there is a call to function `f` with 3 input arguments.
+Here is the method dispatch process:
+1. CL := find all functions with name `f` which have 3 inputs.
+2. If inputs are named: remove from CL where there is name mismatch.
+3. If there are `ref` inputs: remove from CL where there is ref mismatch.
+4. DT1, DT2, DT3 = dynamic type of 3 arguments specified in the call.
+5. find x in CL where type of parameters are DT1, DT2, DT3
+6. If found one, call `x` and finish.
+If found more than one -> Error and finish.
+7. for x: CL where name of one of parameters is `this`:
+    7.1.
+T := type of this parameter
+    7.2.
+AT := type of corresponding argument
+    7.3. if AT is T or T's child, add `x` as a final candidate.
+8. If there is only one final candidate -> call, if there is more than one -> Error
+9. ST1, ST2, ST3 := Static types of 3 arguments
+10. find x in CL where type of parameters is exactly ST1, ST2 and ST3
+11. If found one -> call, if not found or more than one found -> Error
 - For example if we have `process(this: Shape), work(x: Shape), work(x: Circle)` and process calls `work(this)` and we call process with a variable of type Circle, it will accept it and call `work(Circle)`.
 This provides a dynamic method override behavior that can be seen in other OOP languages.
-- Also matching with multiple input types, provides multiple method dispatch.
+- Also matching with multiple input types, provides multiple method dispatch. functions with named empty types are superior to unnamed (anything).
-(Argument is the data which is being passed, parameter is the function input).
-1. Find all methods with name `f` who has 3 inputs.
-2. If caller has also specified names for arguments, drop candidates who don't match with those names.
-3. If there is a candidate which is matching with dynamic type of arguments, call it.
-4. If there is an argument named `this`, traverse in it's type graph and filter candidates.
-5. If result is empty -> error
-6. if result has one item -> call
-7. Issue error

-functions with named empty types are superior to unnamed (anything).
 ```
 func process(x: anything)